dmvrg/webxr-demos/README.md

 npm run dev
 ```

-Open the local URL in a **WebXR-enabled browser** (Spectacles or another XR headset) to try the demo.
+Open the local URL in a **WebXR-enabled browser** (Spectacles or another XR/AR headset) to try the demo.

 <br>